mariannebush/Capstone/README.md

 pip install -r requirements.txt

+After the virtual environment is created, please return to this repository and clone the repository to your computer.
+You can find instructions on how to clone a repository on Git's website: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-After the virtual environment is created, enter “git clone” followed by the URL you copied when cloning the repository.
-Navigate to where you cloned the repository.
+Navigate on your computer to where you cloned the repository.
 Run the file Happiness.ipynb.
 In order to exit the virtual environment enter "deactivate".

 # Visualizations and Interpretation